splunk/public-o11y-docs/admin/teams/enhanced-team-security.rst

   * - :strong:`Edit team name and description`
     - Yes
     - Yes
-    - * Yes, when enhanced team security is disabled
+    - * Yes, when enhanced team security is turned off
-      * No, when enhanced team security is enabled
+      * No, when enhanced team security is turned on
     - No

   * - :strong:`Join team`
     - Yes
     - Not applicable: A Team Manager doesn't join a team.
 Only an existing Team Member can be assigned this role.
     - Not applicable: A Team Member is already on a team and doesn't need to join.
-    - * Yes, when enhanced team security is disabled
+    - * Yes, when enhanced team security is turned off
-      * No, when enhanced team security is enabled.
-A user must be added by an Admin or Team Manager
+      * No, when enhanced team security is turned on.
+An Admin or Team Manager must add a user
   * - :strong:`Add member`
     - Yes
     - Yes